 After you have measured your computer along with the monitor, choose the right-sized box if you haven’t kept the original one.
 Now is the time to remove the cables, but only after you have taken the photo of the complicated network at the back of your computer or at least labeled each of them.
-However, if you are hiring a professional mover to do the job, it is advisable to remove the hard disk drive to protect your data from being compromised.
+However, if you are hiring professional cross-country movers to do the job, it is advisable to remove the hard disk drive to protect your data from being compromised.

 Keep Your Electronics Safe While Moving

 It is important to immobilize the computer so it does not shift inside the boxes during transport.
 You can do that by putting a few layers of bubble wrap or towels at the bottom of the box and adding crushed paper or towels between the computer and the walls of boxes.